 Of all the Sawyer products, the Sawyer Squeeze offers the best flow rate.
 It can filter a liter of water in just 40 seconds when in squeeze mode.
 The Mini, the smallest of the group, takes 2 minutes to filter a liter of water, with the Micro somewhere in between.
 If you like the Squeeze products and want one with an awesome flow rate, the Sawyer Squeeze is the way to go.Pump Filters

-We pumped over 40L of water, timed it, just to see how many strokes each took, and which were the fastest.
+We pumped over 40L of water and timed it to see how many strokes each took, and which were the fastest.
 The hands-down winner in this category is the MSR Hyperflow (27 seconds, 29 strokes per liter).
 It pumps out hoards of water super quickly.
 However, this model was also the quickest to slow down, reducing its flow rate significantly as the liters added up.
-The MSR Guardian Purifier placed in second, filtering a liter in 37 seconds, and maintaining performance in even the murkiest of water.
-The other pumps followed as such — the Katadyn Hiker Microfilter (42 seconds, 52 strokes), then the Katadyn Hiker Pro (53 seconds per liter), and lastly, the MSR MiniWorks EX (80 seconds, 90 strokes per liter).
+The MSR Guardian Purifier placed in second, filtering a liter in 37 seconds and maintaining performance in even the murkiest of water.
+The other pumps followed as such the Katadyn Hiker Microfilter (42 seconds, 52 strokes), then the Katadyn Hiker Pro (53 seconds per liter), and lastly, the MSR MiniWorks EX (80 seconds, 90 strokes per liter).

 The Katadyn products and the MSR Guardian offered the most consistent performance overall, with these working best in Turbid conditions.
 The MSR Hyperflow and MiniWorks EX needed cleaning almost every 4L in these tests.
 In our sludge tests, all the pump filters needed to be cleaned out every liter, except the MSR Guardian.Gravity Filters

-Comparable in the rate of flow, gravity filters are nice because you conveniently don't have to pump or do anything once they are set up.
-They can process large quantities of water, making them highly effective for small to large groups.
+Comparable in the flow rate, gravity filters are nice because you conveniently don't have to pump or do anything once they are set up.
+They can process large quantities of water, making them highly useful for small to large groups.
 All of the gravity filters are super close in treatment time.